MAY 12th and 13th

 Kids Ikebana Workshop

 STARTING JULY 9th, MONDAY-FRIDAY FROM 9 AM – 3 PM

 Get ready for summer in the Garden!
 Science, art, games, and friends abound in our week-long day camps.
 ONLINE REGISTRATION IS NOW OPEN!
-Sign-up right away to take advantage of our early-bird discount.
-Cost is $285/child until March 1st, $295/child for members and $310/child for non-members starting March 2nd.
+Cost is $295/child for members and $310/child for non-members.

-We are using the online camp scheduler 6Crickets.com.
-Click on the camp name to proceed to registration.
+For summer camp registration, we are using the online camp scheduler 6Crickets.com.
+Click on each camp’s name to proceed to registration.

 July 9-13, Friends in the Forest (Grades 1-3)